Privacy policy

 This mid-year snapshot explores the momentum behind these changes.
 It offers a perspective on how evolving rules and frameworks can become catalysts for smarter, more adaptive security strategies.

 The Digital Operational Resilience Act (DORA) has been enforceable since 17 January 2025.
-If you’re in the financial sector, compliance to DORA is now obligatory for you.
+If you’re in the financial sector, compliance with DORA is now obligatory for you.

 DORA requires alignment across five key pillars, from ICT risk management to incident reporting.
-Two areas remain particularly complex:
+Three areas remain particularly complex:

 Atos’ advice